nixworks/public/news/2011/08/28/README.md

 ##### Suicide bombing
 ### [At least 29 people are killed in an suicide bombing in Baghdad's largest Sunni mosque including Khalid al-Fahdawi, a member of the Council of Representatives of Iraq. ](/news/2011/08/28/at-least-29-people-are-killed-in-an-suicide-bombing-in-baghdad-s-largest-sunni-mosque-including-khalid-al-fahdawi-a-member-of-the-council-o.md)
-_Context: Khalid al-Fahdawi, suicide bombing, mosque, Iraqi Parliament, Sunni Muslim, Baghdad_
+_Context: Iraqi Parliament, Baghdad, suicide bombing, mosque, Khalid al-Fahdawi, Sunni Muslim_

 ##### Notting Hill Carnival
 ### [The Notting Hill Carnival, the world's second largest street festival, gets underway peacefully in London with a heavy police presence due to recent riots. ](/news/2011/08/28/the-notting-hill-carnival-the-world-s-second-largest-street-festival-gets-underway-peacefully-in-london-with-a-heavy-police-presence-due-t.md)
-_Context: street festival, last year's riots in London, Notting Hill Carnival, London_
+_Context: street festival, Notting Hill Carnival, London, last year's riots in London_

 ##### 2011 MTV Video Music Awards
 ### [The 2011 MTV Video Music Awards conclude in Los Angeles with Katy Perry winning Video of the Year for Firework. ](/news/2011/08/28/the-2011-mtv-video-music-awards-conclude-in-los-angeles-with-katy-perry-winning-video-of-the-year-for-firework.md)
-_Context: Firework, Katy Perry, Video of the Year, Los Angeles, 2011 MTV Video Music Awards_
+_Context: Video of the Year, Katy Perry, Firework, 2011 MTV Video Music Awards, Los Angeles_

 ##### Delaware
 ### [A confirmed tornado in Delaware destroys a home and damages others. ](/news/2011/08/28/a-confirmed-tornado-in-delaware-destroys-a-home-and-damages-others.md)